Lucas04-nhr/Lucas04-nhr/README.md

 - 🎓 **Education:** Studying Bioinformatics at HUST.
 - 💻 **Programming Languages:** Proficient in Python and C++, and actively engaged in crafting interesting projects.
 - 📊 **Data Analysis:** Utilizing R for in-depth analysis and visualization of biological data.
-- 🌐 **Web Development:** Experienced in JavaScript and contributed to building Wiki web pages for iGEM HUST-China [2023](https://2023.igem.wiki/hust-china) and [2024](https://2024.igem.wiki/hust-china).
+- 🌐 **Web Development:** Experienced in JavaScript and contributed to building Wiki web pages for iGEM HUST-China [2023](https://2023.igem.wiki/hust-china) and [2024](https://2024.igem.wiki/hust-china), also be an advisor to build Wiki web pages for iGEM HUST-China 2025.

 ## 🚀 What I Do